erjank/teaching/checklists.md

 *   a granola bar or some other emergency snack
 *   Eno or some other antacid (because road food)
 *   business cards
-*   a printed copy of notes for reference during teaching (or a tablet or other "extra" device)
+*   a printed copy of the notes, or a tablet or other "extra" device
 *   an insulated cup for tea/coffee
 *   spare glasses/contacts
 *   a notebook and pen